 I created a calendar event in Google Calendar for myself that reminded me each week to check the progress.
 I think I checked twice, and then ignored it.
 Honestly, before I knew it, we got a nondescript large envelope in the mail and there was our baby’s passport book inside of it.
 There was no other paperwork or confirmations or anything.
 Just a passport in a mailer envelope.

 As soon as we opened the passport, we laughed so hard because it was then about seven weeks after we had taken the photos, and our baby had grown a ton!
 She looked so tiny and young in the photo, and it looked almost ridiculous that the photo in the passport booklet was of an eight-week-old newborn.
 We took photos of it and sent it to friends and family and they thought it was equally hysterical.

-Until then, though, her passport is going to have a photo of when she was eight weeks old.
+Until it expires, her passport is going to have a photo of when she was eight weeks old.
 I hope she thanks us for it.